From Oaxaca To ChiapasFrom Oaxaca To Chiapas Accommodation in ChiapasAccommodation in Chiapas Things To Do in ChiapasThings To Do in Chiapas

 Free Walking Tour San Cristobal:

-You can whatsapp them the night before on +52 1 951 135 0906 to book your spot.
-They speak perfect English, but as always feel free to hablar your Español if you fancy the practice.
+You can WhatsApp them the night before at +52 1 951 135 0906 to book your spot.
+They speak perfect English, but as always feel free to hablas your Español if you fancy the practice.

 The tour will take you on a 3-3.5 hr odyssey of the town, highlighting not only spots of local historical interest, but also art hotspots, coffee tasting and local food places ( we went back to La Caldera twice).
 Try to do it on your first day, you’ll feel like a local afterwards.